Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 What should I tell my health care provider before starting an HIV regimen?

 Tell your health care provider about other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Other medicines you take may interact with the HIV medicines in your HIV regimen.
-A drug interaction can reduce or increase the effect of a medicine or cause side effects.
+Other medicines or products you take may interact with HIV medicines.
+A drug interaction may affect how an HIV medicine works or cause side effects.
+To learn more, read the AIDSinfo What is a Drug Interaction? fact sheet.

 Ask your health care provider for written instructions on how to follow your HIV regimen.
 The instructions should include the following details: